Act 1 Scene 1: A Walk in the Woods

 This included, of course, her cat, Waley, whom she adored.

 As the woods continued to cry out, she was reminded that her fear for the future had grown significantly in recent years.
 She was no longer clear what kind of country she lived in.
 She hadn’t been all that clear before, but now it was even more problematic.
 A country divided.
 A country that was really two countries.
 And she lived, more or less, in only one.

 She was almost sure of it.

-Christine once said at a family gathering that she believed her granddaughter had “secret powers” not only to imagine trolls but also to conjure them.
-To bring them to life in the real world.
-Everyone laughed and took it as a joke.
-Even Anna tried to dismiss these troubling early morning bedroom appearances as “troll delusions” once she was told what “delusions” meant.
+Christine once said at a family gathering that she believed her granddaughter had “secret powers” not only to imagine trolls but also to bring them to life.
+Everyone took it as a joke.
+Even Anna tried to dismiss these troubling bedroom appearances as “troll delusions” once she was told what “delusions” meant.
 But there was a glint in her grandmother’s eyes suggesting a very different interpretation.

 Anna remembered that the verb trylla means “to enchant, to carry out by magic.”
 Trolls could change their shape and take on any form whatsoever, like hollowed-out trees, stumps, animals, and even rolling balls of yarn.
 They might crop up as a cloud of smoke leaving a dwelling through a chimney.
-But most often they appeared in various sizes with large noses, big ears, and beards as males, while female trolls could be large, fat, and hideous, or else beautiful even when they had tails.
+But most often they appeared in various sizes with large noses, big ears, and beards as males, while female trolls could be fat and hideous, or else beautiful even if they had tails.

-Anna could have sworn that she saw a troll once in the Norwegian mountains near Lillehammer.
+Anna thought she saw a troll once in the Norwegian mountains near Lillehammer.
 It was right after college.
 The sky was dark.
 She was descending along a ridge when she noticed a figure as tall as a tree standing beside the train tracks.
 In retrospect, maybe it was a tree.
 But it seemed to have magnetic power.
 Shaggy, bearded, with very little neck and a long nose that, on the other hand, might have been a branch skewed strangely in the moonlight.

-After standing in awe for a few seconds, she’d hurried across the tracks and down the rest of the mountain to visit her aunt and uncle, where she played cards, drank beer, and said nothing whatsoever about the troll.
+After standing in awe for a few seconds, she’d hurried across the tracks and down the rest of the mountain to visit her aunt and uncle, where she played cards, drank beer, and said nothing whatsoever about the troll, trying to dismiss it as just another “troll delusion.”
 A well-kept secret placed squarely in the past until its felt presence sprang back in the Halden woods to become a part of her Sunday afternoon.